nihaldhamani/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Hi, my name is Nihal.
+My name is Nihal.
 I am a software engineer with a passion for autonomy and space exploration.
-I love tackling tough problems with innovative ideas, some of which you can see down below.

-I am currently an undergraduate student at The University of Texas at Austin where I'm majoring in both Computer Science and Astronomy.
+I love tackling tough problems with innovative ideas (some of which you can see down below).
+Currently, I am an undergraduate student at The University of Texas at Austin where I'm majoring in both Computer Science and Astronomy.